Right or Wrong (Wanda Jackson song): Wanda Jackson version

-Chart performance
+Charts

 Ronnie Dove version

-In 1964, American performer, Ronnie Dove, recorded Jackson's composition.
-The song was recorded at the RCA Studio B in Nashville, Tennessee, United States in September 1964.
-Also included on the recording session was Dove's minor hit, "Hello Pretty Girl".
+In 1964, American performer Ronnie Dove recorded a cover of Jackson's composition.
+The song was recorded at the RCA Studio B in Nashville, Tennessee, United States, in September 1964.

 According to Ronnie, Elvis Presley sat in on the session and advised him to add the high note at the end of the song.

 Dove's version was officially released as a single in October 1964 and it peaked at number fourteen on the Billboard Hot 100.
 The song became Dove's first major hit as a recording artist, leading to a string of successful top-twenty hits on the Hot 100 during the 1960s.

-The song also became a surprise R&B hit, making it in the Top 5 in Cashbox (Billboard was not printing R&B charts at this time).
+The song also became a surprise R&B hit, making it in the top five of Cashbox's R&B chart.
 It was his only charting record on the R&B chart.

 He re-recorded the song in 1976 for Melodyland Records.
-This country version did not chart.